strukturag/nextcloud-spreedme/doc/example-config-nginx.md

 To support Spreed WebRTC with an Nginx HTTP Server, you require at least Nginx version 1.3.13 to be able to proxy Websocket protocol.
-All current distributions should have this in their respositories.
+All current distributions should have this in their repositories.

-Add the configuration section from below to your Nginx configuration, to make available Spreed WebRTC below the `/webrtc` subpath.
-Note that Spreed WebRTC does require HTTPS and thus it only make sense to use and TLS encrypted `server`.
+Add the configuration section from below to your Nginx configuration to make Spreed WebRTC available below the `/webrtc` subpath.
+Note that Spreed WebRTC does require HTTPS and thus needs to be available via HTTPS.

 ## Nginx configuration sniplets